aarenson/PHPCap/tests/README.md

 1. Log in to REDCap
 2. Import the PHPCap-test.xml REDCap project file
 3. Request a token for the project imported in the step above
-4. Once you have your token, copy the "config-example.php" file to a file named "config.php" and then set the URL in that file to be the URL for the API of your REDCap instance, and set the token to be the token for your project that was requested in the previous step
+4. Once you have your token, copy the "config-example.ini" file to a file named "config.ini" and then set the URL in that file to be the URL for the API of your REDCap instance, and set the token to be the token for your project that was requested in the previous step

 ### Running the Tests
 To run the tests, from the PHPCap root directory enter:

-    ./vendor/bin/phpunit tests
+    ./vendor/bin/phpunit

 for Windows shells use:

-    .\vendor\bin\phpunit tests
+    .\vendor\bin\phpunit

+PHPUnit uses the phpunit.xml configuration file in the top-level PHPCap directory.